Seedmanc/Tumblr-image-sorter/README.md

 * **folder meta** tag - a non-name folder which can, for example, be used to group other name folders together by some attribute.
 Such folders should have a certain symbol as the first character in their name, by default '!'.
 Can also be referred to as "!meta" tag for short.
 Both meta tag categories are "secondary tier" tags.
 * **unknown** - any unrecognized tag, the tag that is not found in any database
 * **group, solo and unsorted** - these are pointers to special folders that you might have for images having several people in them, only a single person that doesn't have own folder and finally, a folder for images having some unrecognized tags, respectively.
 Of course you can have all these pointers direct to a single folder if you don't have such a deliberate organization.
-Note that in the current version pointers can't direct to the root folder itself, only a subdir.

 The table below shows all the possible combinations of tags in every category and the folder that will be assigned to an image in every case.
 Destination is relative to the root folder and assumes you have separate directories for every special folder pointer as described above.
 Before '\' is the folder name, after is the filename composed by the script, followed by any meta tags if present.
 The original image filename is appended to the end of all that, ensuring uniqueness.